Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testContainerGenericBoundExtension() {}
 ```

-Note: K2 compiler resolves declarations which are unresolved only in K2 when used in code.
+Note: K2 compiler resolves declarations which are "UNRESOLVED ONLY in K2" when used in code.

 More complex scenarios: